-In 2065 a small number of egotistical and unbalanced leaders put the wellbeing of the civilised world in jeopardy by internationally embarrassing and then confronting each other.
-Due to the distrust of those with the responsibility for controlling weapons of mass destruction, the planet was almost destroyed within a few days.
+In 2065 a small number of egotistical and unbalanced world leaders put the wellbeing of the civilised world in jeopardy by internationally embarrassing and then confronting each other.
+Due to the distrust of those with the responsibility for controlling weapons of mass destruction both on Earth and in Space, the planet was almost destroyed within a few days.

-Four small areas in the world became havens for survivors.
-One of those places was in the Scottish Highlands, a disused railway tunnel which became the initial place of safety for a coach of tourists.
+Although shelters had been organised around the world when the international endgame started it left little time for most people to use them.
+A handful of locations in the world became true safe havens.
+One of those places was in the Scottish Highlands, a disused railway tunnel becoming the initial place of safety for a coach of tourists.

-Among the passengers on the coach were a police detective and a woman convicted for murder.
+Among the passengers on the coach were a police detective and a woman condemned of murder.
 Within the first few hours of the coach having safely arrived inside the old tunnel, the police officer was found dead.
-A few days later the female suspect left the tunnel via an emergency exit, knowingly condemning herself to survival in a post-apocalyptic wilderness.
+A few days later the female suspect left the tunnel via an emergency exit, knowingly submitting herself to survival in a post-apocalyptic wilderness.

-She survived alone for weeks before meeting anyone else, and when she did, it did not end well.
+Against the odds, she foraged and hunted for weeks before meeting anyone else, but when she did, it did not end well for either of them.

-In 2066, one year after leaving the relative safety of the railway tunnel and the companionship of the other survivors, the woman delivered a child in the shallow waters on the banks of Loch Awe.
+In 2066, one year after leaving the relative safety of the railway tunnel and the companionship of the other tourist survivors, the woman delivered a child in the shallow waters near the banks of Loch Awe.

-This is the story of that child, Sylvia ‘of the forest’.
+This is the story of that child, Sylvia, ‘from the forest’.